withcatai/catai/docs/configuration.md

 # Configuration

-How to configure the Model to optimize it for you need.
+How to configure the Model to optimize it for your needs.

-The configuration is mostly depending on the model binding, for most cases is `llama.cpp`.
+The configuration mostly depends on the model binding, for most cases is `llama.cpp`.

 You can config the model by the following steps: